Skip to content

 Installation Steps

-Since OpenSearch consumes significant resources and needs exclusive access to cluster resources, we need to configure cluster scheduling beforehand.
+Since OpenSearch is resource-intensive and requires exclusive cluster resources, we need to configure cluster scheduling in advance.

 kubectl label node 192.168.100.105 192.168.100.106 192.168.100.107 openes=masts-client